emilie-martin/SOEN341-Xeroxstagram/README.md

 Karin Kazarian        | @Karin-kazarian

 ### Description
-This is a social media project based on the main features of instagram.
-This project is an introduction that we created to help us learn  the basics of industrial software development process.
+This is a social media project based on the main features of Instagram.
+This project aims for us to learn the basics of the industrial software development process.
-The project was created for SOEN341 at Concordia University.
+The project was created for the course SOEN341 - software processes at Concordia University.

 ### Objectives
 The app is intended to implement the core features of Instagram, such that the user is able to post a picture, follow another user, and be allowed to comment under posted pictures.
 The project guideline also requires us to implement additional features.